UTDNebula/jupiter/README.md

 <details>
 <summary>Tag View</summary>
   there is a sql query in `src/server/db/tagView.sql` that you need to run in order for tags to work properly.
+  This query sets up a view that queries the different tags from clubs and orders them by how many clubs have those tags in descending order.
 </details></br>

 Once you have added the `DATABASE_URL` to your `.env` file, and have all the necessary extensions as well as enums, you will need to run the following commands to create the tables in your database.